 - Kia Cerato

 - Hyundai Tucson

 - Toyota Camry

-Despite an overall decline in car sales compared to July 2019, the Toyota RAV4, Mitsubishi Triton and Mazda CX-3 models have all increased sales volume from this time last year.
+Despite an overall decline in car sales compared to September 2019, the Ford Ranger, Toyota HiLux, Toyota RAV4 and Toyota Camry models have all increased sales volume from this time last year.
 See the full breakdown of results below.

 Features of the Toyota RAV4 include: Optional petrol-electric hybrid technology for fuel efficiency.
 Multi-terrain options for mud and sand, rock and dirt, snow or normal driving.
 Bluetooth, Apple CarPlay, Android Auto and Amazon Alexa connectivity are also available.

 4. Hyundai i30 – 1,786 sales (-27.0% YoY)

 Features of the Hyundai i30 include: Hyundai SmartSense to help maintain a safe distance from other vehicles, bluetooth, reverse camera, Apple CarPlay and Android Auto.